Nelson a doubt for Austria qualifier

 For the first time since before Covid-19, Northern Ireland's senior women's team will play a match in-front of a sell-out crowd at Seaview.

-It will also be NI's first competitive match in north Belfast since the historic Euro 2022 play-off second leg against Ukraine and Shiels believes Crusaders' ground "is a good venue for us".
+It will also be NI's first competitive match in north Belfast since the historic Euro 2022 play-off second leg against Ukraine, and Shiels believes Crusaders' ground "is a good venue for us".

 "You get a good connection with the supporters because of how Seaview is put together," he said.